johe123qwe/github-trending/README.md

 ## Javascript

+* 【2023-12-06】[keshavgbpecdelhi / Web-Development](https://github.com/keshavgbpecdelhi/Web-Development) - Here you will find different web development mini projects which are made up of HTML, CSS & little bit of JavaScript.
+Do you have any such small project which is not already in the List!? 😄
 * 【2023-12-04】[pythongosssss / ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) - Enhancements & experiments for ComfyUI, mostly focusing on UI features
 * 【2023-12-04】[unconv / gpt4v-browsing](https://github.com/unconv/gpt4v-browsing) - Web Scraping with GPT-4 Vision API and Puppeteer
 * 【2023-12-03】[shadowcz007 / comfyui-mixlab-nodes](https://github.com/shadowcz007/comfyui-mixlab-nodes) -